someengineering/resoto.com/docs/concepts/security.md

 ```
 > certificate create --common-name arangodb.local --dns-names arangodb.local localhost --ip-addresses 127.0.0.1
-Received a file arangodb.key, which is stored to ./arangodb.key.
+​Received a file arangodb.key, which is stored to ./arangodb.key.
-Received a file arangodb.crt, which is stored to ./arangodb.crt.
+​Received a file arangodb.crt, which is stored to ./arangodb.crt.
 ```

 See `help certificate` for details.